jpeg729/adventofcode-csharp-notebooks/Readme.md

 ## Working on a problem

-### First we import the Api library.
+### First import the Api library.

 ```
 #!import Api.dib
 ```

-### Then we initialise and load the problem.
+### Then initialise and load the problem.

 ```csharp
 var problem = new Problem(2022,8);
 await problem.Load();
 ```

-This downloads the problem description and input from adventofcode.com and stores local copies in the Problems folder.
+This downloads the problem description and input from https://adventofcode.com/{year}/day/{day} and stores local copies in the Problems folder.

 **N.B.** If you manually submit a solution you will have to delete the file `Problems/{year}-{day}.html` in order to refresh your answers.

-**N.B.** If you switch your access token for one from another account, you will need to delete the file `Problems/{year}-{day}.txt` in order to download the correct input for the new account.
+**N.B.** If you switch your access token from one account to another, you will need to delete the files in the `Problems` folder in order to download the correct summaries and inputs for the new account.

 If the problem is not yet available, the server is not contacted in order to avoid spamming it.
-If there are only a few minutes left, the `Load` method will count down and download the files as soon as it is available.
+If there are only a few minutes left, the `Load` method will count down and download the files as soon as they are available.

 * `problem.Input` gives access to the full input
-* `problem.Part1` gives access the first part
 * `problem.Part1.ExampleInput` gives access the example input for the first part
 * `problem.Part1.ExampleAnswer` gives access the example answer for the first part
 * `problem.Part1.Answer` gives access to the previously submitted answer to the first part
+* etc.

-### Then we display the first part.
+### Then display the description of the first part

 ```csharp
 problem.ShowPart1();